GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 There are additional (and perhaps less commonly used) ways of subsetting a vector (see [these examples](https://thomasleeper.com/Rcourse/Tutorials/vectorindexing.html)).
-Also, several of these subsetting expressions can be combined:
+Several of these subsetting expressions can be combined:

 !!! r-project "r"